HiKE: Hierarchical Evaluation Framework for Korean-English Code-Switching Speech Recognition: HiKE

 \subsection{Script Writing \& Cloning}

 We built our dataset through a human-LLM collaborative process to ensure both high quality and minimal human effort.
 We began by manually authoring $575$ seed scripts across $8$ topics (\autoref{tab:data_stat_topic}).
-Each script was then used as a one-shot example to prompt \textsc{Claude-3.5-Sonnet}~\cite{claude} to generate a new script mimicking the original's topic and CS structure.
+Each script was then used as a one-shot example to prompt \textsc{Claude-3.5-Sonnet}~\cite{claude} to generate a new script mimicking the original's topic and CS structure, utilizing the prompt detailed in \autoref{sec:clone_prompt}.
+To prevent excessive similarity among the generated scripts and maintain a balance between data volume and diversity, we opted to generate only one clone per original script.
 As a final quality control step, all generated scripts were manually reviewed and corrected by the authors.